apache/druid/docs/content/configuration/index.md

 |`maxResults`|Can be used to lower the value of `druid.query.groupBy.maxResults` for this query.|None|
 |`useOffheap`|Set to true to store aggregations off-heap when merging results.|false|

-## Realtime processes

-Configuration for the deprecated realtime process can be found [here](../configuration/realtime.html).